Like father, like son: Max Key tackles PM at business gathering

 Ardern said the changes would help address immediate skill shortages and speed up the economic recovery from Covid-19.

-The July timeframe also brings it in line with travellers under the Accredited Employer Work Visa, while allowing time for Immigration NZ to prepare to process the visas, with resources already stretched and potentially impacting the processing of one-off residency applications.
+The July timeframe also brings it in line with travellers under the Accredited Employer Work Visa, while allowing time for Immigration NZ to prepare to process the visas as resources are already stretched, potentially affecting the processing of one-off residency applications.

 "New Zealand is in demand and now fully open for business," Ardern said.